Depression Chat Rooms

 Researchers are still examining the potential benefits of internet-based mental health interventions, such as depression chat rooms.
 However, some studies have produced encouraging results.

 A literature review published in General Hospital Psychiatry found that peer-support interventions decreased symptoms of depression.
-Also, a randomized controlled trial published in PLOS One studied internet support groups and found that they reduced depressive symptoms relative to a control group when researchers followed up 6 and 12 months later.
+Also, a randomized controlled trial published in PLOS One studied internet support groups and found that they reduced depression symptoms relative to a control group when researchers followed up 6 and 12 months later.

 Despite the possible benefits of depression chat rooms described above, chat rooms for depression can have some possible downsides.
+A lack of input from professionals, the presence of ill-intentioned users, and the potential for over-dependence can be drawbacks to seeking depression support from chat rooms.

 Amateur advice

 While chat rooms can sometimes provide helpful tips on day-to-day strategies for managing depression, they may also include inaccurate or outdated advice.
-People participating in online chats are usually not mental health professionals.
+People participating in online chat rooms are usually not mental health professionals.
 Their suggestions on coping with depression may not be based on clinical experience or up-to-date, peer-reviewed evidence.

 It’s probably best to exercise caution when receiving advice in a depression chat room.
 That’s especially true if it’s related to medication or to managing a severe psychological crisis.